-Motley Fool analyst Anand real-money portfolio, and believes that the public spotlight (and scrutiny) post-government bailout will actually help them as an insurance company.
-Here's what Anand likes most about AIG:is buying AIG in his
+Motley Fool analyst Anand Chokkavelu is buying AIG in his real-money portfolio, and believes that the public spotlight (and scrutiny) post-government bailout will actually help them as an insurance company.
+Here's what Anand likes most about AIG:

 Whether you're bullish on AIG right now or not, we all would like to build long-term wealth and retire well.
 In our free report 3 Stocks That Will Help You Retire Rich, we reveal some stocks that could help you, as well as some winning wealth-building strategies.
 Click here to keep reading.

 The article Why I'm Buying AIG originally appeared on Fool.com.